 With this aim, denote by $ {\cal P}red(\N)$ (for predictable) the sigma-field generated by continuous two-parameter processes, whose value at each point $(t,h)$ is measurable with respect to the exploration process $\rho$ up to time $t$, and to atoms of the Poisson snake $\N$ below height $h$ up to time $t$ (see \eqref{Gtr} and Definition \ref{snakepredictable} in Section \ref{interprun} for the precise definitions).

-\begin{definition} A real process $( \intens(t,h) : h\geq 0, t\geq 0)$ is called a height-time adapted intensity process or simply {\it adapted intensity process} if it has the following properties: \begin{enumerate} \item The process $(\intens (s,r) : s\geq 0, r\geq 0)$ has a version which is $ {\cal P}red(\N)$-measurable. \item For each $t\ge0$, $h\mapsto \intens(t,h)$ is a.s. locally integrable. \item For each pair $s, s' \ge 0$ one a.s. has $\intens(s',h) =\intens(s,h) $ for $\diffd h$ a.e. $h \leq H_{s,s'}$. \end{enumerate} \end{definition} Property 3.\ above will be refereed to as the {\it semi-snake property of adapted intensity processes}.
+\begin{definition} A real process $( \intens(t,h) : t\geq 0, h\geq 0)$ is called a height-time adapted intensity process or simply {\it adapted intensity process} if the following properties holds: \begin{enumerate} \item It has a version which is $ {\cal P}red(\N)$-measurable. \item For each $t\ge0$, $h\mapsto \intens(t,h)$ is a.s. locally integrable. \item For each pair $s, s' \ge 0$ one a.s. has $\intens(s',h) =\intens(s,h) $ for $\diffd h$ a.e. $h \leq H_{s,s'}$. \end{enumerate} \end{definition} Property 3.\ above will be refereed to as the {\it semi-snake property of adapted intensity processes}.
 Using these objects and the Poisson snake, we can put marks on the tree at height-time adapted rates as follows:

 \begin{definition} Let $((\rho_s, \mathcal{N}_s) :s\ge 0)$ be the marked exploration process and $\intens=(\intens(t,h): t\ge 0, h\ge0)$ be an adapted intensity process.
 The {\it exploration process marked at adapted intensity $\intens$} is the process $((\rho_s , m^\intens_s) : s \geq 0)$, with $m_t^\intens \in \M_{at}(\R_+) $ the point process given for each $t\geq 0$ by